HESA Kowsar: Official

-Israel's defense minister Avigdor Liberman told press that it was a "natural reaction to an economic crisis", adding "[t]he Iranians are feeling very pressured by the continued US sanctions and in reaction they are coming out with these things, but we also shouldn’t dismiss it".
+Israel's defence minister Avigdor Liberman told press that it was a "natural reaction to an economic crisis", adding "[t]he Iranians are feeling very pressured by the continued US sanctions and in reaction they are coming out with these things, but we also shouldn’t dismiss it".
 Ofir Gendelman, spokesperson of the prime minister's office tweeted "The Iranian regime unveils the Kowsar plane and claims that it is ‘the first 100% locally-manufactured Iranian fighter jet'.
 It boasts about its offensive capabilities.
-But I immediately noticed that this is a very old American war plane (it was manufactured in the ‘50s).
+But I immediately noticed that this is a very old American war plane (it was manufactured in the '50s).
 It is from the F-5 class of jets which has not been in use for decades".

-However, according to Northrop Grumman, "approximately two-thirds of the original production F-5s remain operational in 26 countries, including the United States."

 Commentators

-Alex Lockie opined that the aircraft "looks like a big joke", but its untold purpose –serving as a jet trainer and a light attack plane– could "save Iran's air force".

 According to Douglas Barrie, military aerospace senior fellow at the IISS, the Iranians have possibly made upgrades and changes to the Kowsar while keeping the basic F-5 jet frame.
 He also suggests that while Iran can reverse engineer the jet frame, the problem lies in sourcing engines and avionics.